-Here’s a list of external publications featuring Lubrication Expert Rafe Britton.
+Here’s a list of external publications and events featuring Lubrication Expert Rafe Britton.

 If you would like Rafe to contribute to an article, webinar or journal article, please get in touch using the contact form.

 Statewide Oil IW Event, Nov 22

 During the Statewide Oil’s Victoria IW event, Rafe was asked to speak on the topic of engine oils.
 The key messages?

 - Lubricants are highly engineered, precision products